Hey, enough already!

-Things that I can’t do anything?
+Things that I can’t do anything about?

-4. Ignore Assumptions and Seek Facts
+4. Ditch Assumptions and Pursue Facts

 Don’t let overthinking create problems that don’t exist.

 All those worries and overthinking were for nothing.

 Your partner’s recent mood swing may have nothing to do with you.

-5. Watch Out Energy Flow
+5. Monitor Your Energy Flow

 Overthinking is often a product of underdoing.

-No one is pointing a gun at you and me to overthink while neglecting some other important aspects of our life.
+We have the luxury of choosing what to focus on.
+No one is pointing a gun at us and telling us to overthink while neglecting other important aspects of our lives.